yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-G604T.rst

 ''mtd4,0x90010000,0x903f0000''

-That's all, and my final result looks like that (''DON'T FORGET TO CALCULATE, DON'T SILLY COPY&PAST THIS''):
+That's all, and my final result looks like this (''DON'T FORGET TO CALCULATE, DON'T  BE SILLY AND JUST COPY&PASTE THIS''):

 {{{
 mtd0,0x900DA00F,0x903f0000